sbruch/bruch/_posts/2024-08-23-subexponential-rvs.md

 \mathbb{E}[e^{\lambda (X - \mu)}] \leq e^{\lambda^2 \sigma^2/2} \quad \forall \; \lambda \in \mathbb{R}. \tag{1}
 $$

-That proved useful because, if $X$ is sub-Gaussian, then we showed that the tail of its distribution is dominated by a Gaussian random variable with parameters $\mu$ and $\sigma^2$.
+That proved useful because, if $X$ is sub-Gaussian, then we showed that the tail of its distribution is dominated by a Gaussian random variable's with parameters $\mu$ and $\sigma^2$.
 In particular, we are able to apply the Chernoff bound to sub-Gaussian random variables and derive Hoeffding inequality-type bounds on the tail distribution.